PruvoNet/squiss-ts/README.md

 - **opts.minReceiveBatchSize** _Default 1._ The minimum number of available message slots that will initiate a call to get the next batch.
 Maximum 10 or `maxInFlight`, whichever is lower.
 - **opts.receiveWaitTimeSecs** _Default 20._ The number of seconds for which to hold open the SQS call to receive messages, when no message is currently available.
 It is recommended to set this high, as Squiss will re-open the receiveMessage HTTP request as soon as the last one ends.
 If this needs to be set low, consider setting `activePollIntervalMs` to space out calls to SQS.
 Maximum 20.
 - **opts.unwrapSns** _Default false._ Set to `true` to denote that Squiss should treat each message as though it comes from a queue subscribed to an SNS endpoint, and automatically extract the message from the SNS metadata wrapper.
-- **opts.visibilityTimeoutSecs** _Defaults to queue setting on read, or 30 seconds for createQueue._ The amount of time, in seconds, that received messages will be unavailable to other pollers without being deleted.
+- **opts.visibilityTimeoutSecs** _Defaults to queue setting on read, or 30 seconds for createQueue._ The amount of time, in seconds, that received messages will be unavailable to other squiss instances without being deleted.
 - **opts.receiveAttributes** _Defaults to `['All']`._ An an array of strings with attribute names (e.g. `myAttribute`) to request along with the `receiveMessage` call.
 The attributes will be accessible via `message.attributes.<attributeName>`.
 - **opts.receiveSqsAttributes** _Defaults to `['All']`._ An an array of strings with attribute names (e.g. `ApproximateReceiveCount`) to request along with the `receiveMessage` call.
 The attributes will be accessible via `message.sqsAttributes.<attributeName>`.